-I have a son that finds himself infatuated with Batman.
-I can’t blame the little guy, I’ve had my own share of excitement when I was younger.
+All young boys find themselves infatuated with Batman.
+I can’t blame the little guys, I’ve had my own share of excitement when I was younger.
 What he loves the most is the batmobile, but he doesn’t realize that there’s been a variety since Batman hit the scene in 1939.
 Let’s take a look at the five best batmobiles, according to my standards.

 There’s no denying that this 1956 Oldsmobile is a beauty.
 It’s also the first officially-licensed Batmobile ever made.
 Forrest Robinson, a Batman fan used fiberglass to create the single-fin design.
 It was completed in 1963 and looked sharp while driving the streets.